nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 ```

 ## Designing Stages for CPU Execution
-It is up to the author of each stage to decide which exectution modes are supported.
+It is up to the author of each stage to decide which execution modes are supported.
 Options are: CPU, GPU or both.
 As mentioned previously the default execution mode is GPU, authors of stages which require a GPU do not need to make any changes to their stage definitions.

 ### DataFrames and Tensors
 With the selection of the execution mode comes an implies selection of DataFrame and tensor types.
 In GPU mode Morpheus will use cuDF DataFrames and CuPy tensors.
 In CPU mode Morpheus will use pandas DataFrames and NumPy tensors.